 The process of obtaining regulatory approvals and compliance with appropriate laws and regulations require the expenditure of substantial time and financial resources.
 Failure to comply with the applicable requirements at any time during the product development process, approval process, or after approval, may subject an applicant to administrative or judicial sanctions.
-These sanctions could include a regulator's refusal to approve pending applications, withdrawal of an approval, license revocation, a clinical hold, voluntary or mandatory product recalls, product seizures, total or partial suspension of production or distribution, injunctions, fines, refusals of government contracts, restitution, disgorgement or civil or criminal penalties.
+These sanctions could include a regulator's refusal to approve pending applications, withdrawal of an approval, license revocation, a clinical hold, voluntary or mandatory product recalls, product seizures, total or partial suspension of production or distribution, injunctions, fines, refusals of government contracts, restitution, disgogement or civil or criminal penalties.
 The failure to comply with these regulations could have a material adverse effect on our business.
-For example, on March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE in China supplied to us by BMS.
+For example, on March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE® in China supplied to us by BMS.
 This suspension is based on inspection findings at BMS's contract manufacturing facility in the United States.
-Following additional meetings with the health authorities, BMS initiated a voluntary recall of all existing stock of ABRAXANE in mainland China.
-As a result, there has been a disruption in ABRAXANE supply in China and we are working closely with BMS to restore supply as soon as possible, including through BMS's remediation efforts at the current manufacturing site and application to qualify an alternative manufacturing site for China supply.
-On March 25, 2020, the China National Healthcare Security Administration removed ABRAXANE from the volumebased procurement list due to the NMPA's decision to suspend the importation, sales and use of ABRAXANE.
-Additionally, although we obtained FDA approval of BRUKINSA for the treatment of adult patients with MCL who have received at least one prior therapy and NMPA approval of tislelizumab for patients with cHL who have received at least two prior therapies and for patients with previously treated locally advanced or metastatic UC, the FDA and NMPA could later suspend or withdraw these approvals.
+Following additional meetings with the health authorities, BMS initiated a voluntary recall of all existing stock of ABRAXANE® in mainland China.
+As a result, there has been a disruption in ABRAXANE® supply in China and we are working closely with BMS to restore supply as soon as possible, including through BMS's remediation efforts at the current manufacturing site and application to qualify an alternative manufacturing site for China supply.
+On March 25, 2020, the China National Healthcare Security Administration removed ABRAXANE® from the volume-based procurement list due to the NMPA's decision to suspend the importation, sales and use of ABRAXANE®.
+Additionally, although we obtained FDA and NMPA approval of BRUKINSA® and NMPA approval of tislelizumab, the FDA and NMPA could later suspend or withdraw these approvals.
 In order to market approved products in any given jurisdiction, we must comply with numerous and varying regulatory requirements of such jurisdiction regarding safety, efficacy and quality.
 In any event, the receipt of FDA, NMPA or other regulatory approval does not assure ultimate success of our commercialization efforts for our drugs.